1425

 Jacqueline of Hainault

 Throughout the summer of 1425 the Duke of Burgundy pursued his policy of acquiring Hainault as though the Duke of Gloucester no longer existed.
-He besieged Mons, captured Jacqueline, and had her confined in Ghent to await, or so he claimed, a decision from Pope Martin V as to the validity of her marriages.
+Burgundy besieged Mons, captured Jacqueline, and had her confined in Ghent to await, or so he claimed, a decision from Pope Martin V as to the validity of her marriages.
 As an afterthought to the more important question of forbidding the duel between the Duke of Burgundy and Gloucester Parliament had instructed the Council to request Burgundy to release Jacqueline (1).

 The ever-resourceful Jacqueline escaped in disguise to Zierikzee in Zeeland, and then to Gouda in Holland from where she continued to resist Burgundy with some success.
 In October she raised an army and defeated Burgundian troops at the Battle of Alphen (2).